olimorris/VectorCode/README.md

 - `collection_name`: the unique identifier of the collection in the database.
   This is the first 63 characters of the sha256 hash of the absolute path of the project root.
-- `size`: number of documents in the collection.
+- `size`: number of chunks in the collection;
+- `num_files`: number of files in the collection;
+- `embedding_function`: name of embedding function used for the collection.

 #### `drop`
 The `drop` command doesn't offer a `--pipe` model output at the moment.